Plasmodium falciparum: Distribution and epidemiology

-P. falciparum is found in all continents except Europe.
+P. falciparum is endemic in 84 countries, and is found in all continents except Europe.
 Historically, it was present in most European countries, but improved health conditions led to the disappearance in the early 20th century.
 The only European country where it used to be historically prevalent, and from where we got the name malaria, Italy had been declared malaria-eradicated country.
 In 1947, the Italian government launched the National Malaria Eradication Program, and following, an anti-mosquito campaign was implemented using DDT.
 The WHO declared Italy free of malaria in 1970.

-According to the WHO World Malaria Report 2020, 229 million people suffered from malaria in 2019, a slight increase from 228 million in 2018.
-409,000 people died from it.
-The infection is most prevalent in Africa, where 94% of malaria deaths occur.
+There were an estimated 263 million cases of malaria worldwide in 2023, resulting in an estimated 597,000 deaths.
+The infection is most prevalent in Africa, where 95% of malaria deaths occur.
 Children under five years of age are most affected, and 67% of malaria deaths occurred in this age group.
-80% of the infection is found in Sub-Saharan Africa, 7% in the South-East Asia, and 2% in the Eastern Mediterranean.
+80% of the infection is found in Sub-Saharan Africa, 7% in South-East Asia, and 2% in the Eastern Mediterranean.
 Nigeria has the highest incidence, with 27% of the total global cases.
 Outside Africa, India has the highest incidence, with 4.5% of the global burden.
 Europe is regarded as a malaria-free region.
-Historically, the parasite and its disease had been most well known in Europe.
-But medical programmes since the early 20th century, such as insecticide spraying, drug therapy and environmental engineering, resulted in complete eradication in the 1970s.
+Historically, the parasite and its disease had been most well-known in Europe.
+But medical programmes since the early 20th century, such as insecticide spraying, drug therapy, and environmental engineering, resulted in complete eradication in the 1970s.
 It is estimated that approximately 2.4 billion people are at constant risk of infection.